-Projects receiving a Preliminary Reservation of Tax Credit or Initial Determination will be required to provide quarterly reports, in a format prescribed by CHFA, updating the progress in securing construction and permanent financing, Tax Credit equity, and construction progress (including photos).
-A template is available at chfainfo.com/arh/lihtc/Pages/Application.aspx.
+Projects receiving a Preliminary Reservation of Housing Credit or Initial Determination will be required to provide quarterly reports, in a format prescribed by CHFA, updating the progress in securing construction and permanent financing, Housing Credit equity, construction progress, and other milestones as determined by CHFA.
+A template is available at chfainfo.com/arh/lihtc/Pages/application.aspx.
 Applicants must submit reports via the secure file delivery system.

-3.H

-Changes to Project
+3.H Changes to Project

-Until a project is placed in service, any material changes to any project, since Preliminary Application, such as changes in the site, scope, costs, amenities, or design as submitted in the Application will require written notification to CHFA.
+Until a project is placed in service, any material changes to any project, since Preliminary Application, such as changes to the Applicant or Affiliate or in the site, scope, costs, amenities, or design as submitted in the Application will require written notification to CHFA.
 CHFA Allocation Staff will then determine whether additional approval is necessary from the Allocation Committee or other internal parties.
 Any request for a change in ownership is subject to the provisions of paragraph 3.K.
-Changes in project characteristics that were the basis, in whole or in part, of CHFA's decision to reserve or award Tax Credits may result in a revocation of the reservation or award or a reduction in the amount of the Tax Credits.
+Changes in project characteristics that were the basis, in whole or in part, of CHFA's decision to reserve or award Housing Credits may result in a revocation of the reservation or award or a reduction in the amount of the Housing Credits.